 - Pick up a can of chalkboard spray paint and blacken a pumpkin.
 Pull out the white paint pens and decorate with creepy and clever creations, house numbers or seasonal sayings.

-- Paint a pumpkin with chalky paint, then finish with a monogram stencil.
+- Paint a pumpkin with chalked finish paint, then finish with a stencil.

 - Check out the project guide for a Rustic Decorative Pumpkin Stand that can be used for Halloween candy or as a planter.